dfizzkruah93/Portfolio-setup-and-mobile-version-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-## Portfolio Setup And Mobile Version Skeleton
-This project is been carried out for the purpose of building a professional software developer's portfolio:-

-The following task were carried out to ensure compliance with github flow

-Create Repository
-Create Branch
-Linters Configuration
-Creating commit action with a descriptive commit messages.
+# Project Name: Hello_Microverse

+> Description the project.
+This project is about setting your Github repository and adding a linters file inorder to  develop a mobile skeleton pofolio website

-Built With
+## Built With

-Major languages: Html and CSS,
-Technologies used are: Git and GitHub

-Getting Started*
-This is a way of setting up a developer's portfolio that will be use to present the passed works of the developer thereby show casing the developer's abilty to the world.

-Install
+- Major languages HTML, CSS
-Git and Visual Studio Code
+- Technologies used Git, Visual Studio Code

-Authors
+## Getting Started

+**Use this url to clone the repo on your terminal: https: //github.com/dfizzkruah93/Portfolio-setup-and-mobile-version-skeleton

+### Prerequisites: Internet, Web browser

+### Setup: Git, VS Code

+## Author

-👤 George D. kruah
+👤 George D Kruah

-GitHub: @dfizzkruah93 •
+- GitHub: @dfizzkruah93
-Twitter: @DKruah
+- Twitter: @DKruah
-LinkedIn: George D Kruah
+- LinkedIn: George D Kruah

-🤝 Contributing
+## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.
+To any developer who would wish to contribute to this project, you are welcome!

-Show your support
+## Show your support

 Give a ⭐️ if you like this project!

-Acknowledgments
+## Acknowledgments

-• Hat tip to anyone whose code was used • Inspiration • etc
+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

-📝 License
+## 📝 License

-This project is MIT licensed.
+This project is [MIT](./MIT.md) licensed.